Search

 • Choose a Record Type from the dropdown menu ("Login" is the default type)

-• Enter Your Email or Username
+• Enter the Email or Username

-• Enter the Website Address
+• Enter the Website Address (if one wasn't already entered for you)

-• Tap Save to Finish
+• Tap Save to finish

-Records iOS Overview
+Records

 Organization